M.03.01.03.03 / M.164

 My remove is complete; now I am completely settled in.
-What a beautiful spring!
+What a beautiful Spring!

 One thing alone disturbs me.
 Our terrace is becoming crowded.
 Apart from my neighbour’s children, there are two more couples who have just established themselves.
 It is not that there are more Marmots than the previous year.
 On the contrary.
 Never have Vulture, Dog and Man decimated an innocent population with less pity.
 That is exactly why our tribes continue their movement of retreat.
 They flee before Man’s invasion of the mountain.
 So many neighbours will hardly help my meditations.
 One’s liberty must be defended toward and against all.

 I have thought to remark that I was the object of conversation and deliberation between the newcomers and the existing inhabitants.
-It would appear that decision has been made to leave me in peace.
+It would appear that decision has been reached to leave me in peace.